laurapascoe/SkeleSketch/README.md

 The bundled **README** macro (`Plugins > SkeleSketch > README`) documents the complete workflow, every tunable parameter and where to set it, the output folder structure and file-naming rules, channel selection, intensity handling, troubleshooting, and the metrics captured.
 Start there for anything beyond the quick start above.

-## Citing SkeleSketch

-If you use SkeleSketch in your work, please cite:

-> Pascoe, L.A.\*, Masegosa, V.M.\*, Liu, S., Zhu, Q. SkeleSketch: An Open-Source Tool for Quantifying Microglial Morphology in Fiji/ImageJ.

-The accompanying paper describes the pipeline in detail and validates it against two labeling strategies (CX3CR1-GFP and Iba1) and the commercial platform Imaris, using an LPS-induced neuroinflammation model.

 ## License

 See the `LICENSE` file in this repository.